chKenza/N-Body-Simulation/README.md

  Use ./nbody -sim3 to simulate a 3 body problem

- [TODO] Use ./nbody -sim6 to simulate a 6 body problem
+ Use ./nbody -sim6 to simulate a 6 body problem

  Use ./nbody -comp to compare the sequential and the conccurent approaches' results